Guilford Bell: Architectural practices and partnerships

 After working for Ansett Australia Transport Industries, Bell began a private practice in Melbourne in 1952.
 Bell designed houses for a mainly wealthy clientele, which he would continue for the rest of his career.

 Nine years later, Bell formed a partnership with Neil Clerehan.
 Although both had similar architectural leanings in their obsession with privacy and blank walls, the pair terminated their joint practice in 1964 due to fundamentally differing design ideas.
 Working as a sole practitioner again, the following decade saw Bell design some of his most well known buildings, including his most renowned work, the pavilion James Fairfax commissioned to be built in Bowral, NSW.
 In 1983, now entering his seventies, Bell invited Graham Fisher to form a partnership.
 Fisher and Bell worked together until Bell's death in 1992.

 Projects

 Simon House, Mount Eliza, VIC

 Showing the distribution of rooms in the Simon House in an original floor plan.

 The modernist approach that the Bell Clerehan Partnership adopted for the design of the Simon House, is very prototypical of Bell's architectural style.
 Being a countryman, the relationship between the land and architecture was very significant to Bell.
 This is why "an integrated sequence of interior and exterior spaces", was affiliated to combine the living quarters around a centred terrace and swimming pool.
 Glazed panels wrap the living and dining room spaces, to fully appreciate the views of the Mornington Peninsula.
 Symmetry is abundant throughout the single-storey floor plan and program is mirrored in an even trend throughout.
-This project won the "Victorian Architectural Medal" in 1963–64.
+This project won the Victorian Architecture Medal in 1964.